-With more than half of the world’s populations now living in cities, and urbanization occurring at unprecedented rates, there is opportunity to rethink how church ministries are designed to support congregational life.
-For pastors and urban practitioners, Destination Destiny’s New Urban Agenda offers a compelling vision for the future of churches as theologically resilient, sustainable and inclusive.
-The agenda argues the church should be people-centered, culturally contextualized and support critical thinking that enable youth to live compassionate, self-determined lives.
+With more than half of the world’s populations now living in cities, and urbanization occurring at unprecedented rates, there is opportunity to rethink how youth serving organizations are designed to support everyday life.
+For urban practitioners, Destination Destiny’s New Urban Agenda offers a compelling vision for the future as theologically resilient, sustainable and inclusive.
+The agenda argues that relational activities should be people-centered, culturally contextualized and support critical thinking that enable youth to live compassionate, self-determined lives.

 The New Urban simply put, it’s

 - a lifestyle that permeates all segments

 - 24-hour global, all encompassing and omnipresent media

 - both / and

 - a prism of parallel identity layers that all intersect

 - the experience, expectations and engagement